berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

-# Forking a Github repository
+# Pull Request (PR) procedures

-How to handle an incoming Pull Request (PR) for your own repository, look here [my pull request procedure](my-github-pull-request-procedure.md).
+How to handle an incoming Pull Request (PR) for your repository?
+Look here [my pull request procedure](my-github-pull-request-procedure.md).

+## Forking a Github repository to create a PR

-Use the `Fork` button to fork the Github repository.
+Use the `Fork` button to fork the GitHub original repository.
 Here I use `afiskon/stm32-ssd1306` as an example repository.
-This creates the forked user Github repository (afiskon) repository in your own account (berrak), the 'forker'.
-Now, clone the forked repository to your local machine to make the required code changes.
+Your repository forks the original, and you become the `forker`.
+Next, clone the forked repository to your local machine to make the required code changes.

         # Clone your fork to your local machine
         git clone https://github.com/berrak/stm32-ssd1306.git

-## Keep your local fork up to date

-        # Configure upstream repository to remotes
+        # Configure upstream repository as a remote
+        cd stm32-ssd1306
         git remote add upstream https://github.com/afiskon/stm32-ssd1306.git

         # Verify the new remote, named upstream.
 The alias 'vre' expands to 'remote -v'.
         git vre

+## General procedure to keep your local fork up to date

 Fetch the upstream branches and latest commits to bring them into your local machine repository.